Today’s post is one I’m so passionate about: how to create a wardrobe color palette. Intriguing, right?

 Something to keep in mind: your palette does not (and likely won’t be) the same from season to season, or year to year.
 My fall color palette this year is different than it was last year.
 My wardrobe is constantly evolving as I learn more and more about what flatters and the pieces worth investing in.
 That said, once you decide on a specific color palette, you don’t have to toss anything that doesn’t fit that scheme.
 Instead, if you really love the piece, store it away until winter or next fall.

-More tools to help you get started:
+More tools to help you get started on your wardrobe color palette:

 A simple Google search will get you on the right track, but I like the below options to get you started: